Children in temporary accommodation invisible, expert warns amid record figures

 But PA analysis shows the number of households with children who have been in B&Bs for more than this length of time nearly trebled from 670 as of March 31 2022 to 1,840 by March 31 this year.

-While households with children account for 30% of all households in temporary accommodation in north-east England, the figure soars to 76% in the West Midlands – the highest for any region.
+While households with children account for 30 per cent of all households in temporary accommodation in north-east England, the figure soars to 76 per cent in the West Midlands – the highest for any region.

-Yorkshire and the Humber (45%) and south-west England (46%) are the only other regions where the figure is below 50%.
+Yorkshire and the Humber (45 per cent) and south-west England (46 per cent) are the only other regions where the figure is below 50 per cent.

-In London, 66% of households in temporary accommodation have children, though data for the capital is incomplete.
+In London, 66 per cent of households in temporary accommodation have children, though data for the capital is incomplete.

-It is a similar picture for households placed in B&Bs, with 60% of such households in the West Midlands having children, compared with just 6% in north-east England.
+It is a similar picture for households placed in B&Bs, with 60 per cent of such households in the West Midlands having children, compared with just 6 per cent in north-east England.

-More than a third (35%) of households in B&Bs in the West Midlands not only have children but also have been in their accommodation for more than six weeks.
+More than a third (35 per cent) of households in B&Bs in the West Midlands not only have children but also have been in their accommodation for more than six weeks.

-This is well above all other regions, with London (16%) having the next highest figure.
+This is well above all other regions, with London (16 per cent) having the next highest figure.

 Dr Nadia Svirydzenka, a psychologist with specialist experience in child mental health, said she is troubled by the rise and described the term temporary as “a misnomer, generally”, with some of the families she has worked with spending years – “so for children under five – almost the entirety of a their life” – in such circumstances.